aragon/hack/docs-internal/github-guide.md

 ![](/docs/assets/github-guide/gh-20.png)

 And voila!
 That's all there is to it 😊.
-The changes you just committed will automatically be reflected in your pull request.